jackfekete01/DZHome/README.md

 # DZHome

 DZHome is a Python GUI script that allows users to interact with detrital zircon U-Pb data sets by plotting data, creating maximum depositional age (MDA) approximations, comparing similarity/ dissimilarity metrics, and exploring the effects of hydrodynamic fractionation on DZ age populations.
 DZHome allows users to harness the analytical power of Python through an easy-to-use GUI.
-DZHome can be implemented via a Jupyter Notebook or Py file.
+DZHome can be implemented via a Jupyter Notebook file.

 ## Installation
 In order to use DZHome, users will need to download the required files from the DZHome branch.